m4xx3d0ut/Cthulhu-Streaming-Proxy/README.md

 I'll update this section with usefull information as we go.
 I'm currently doing some research and hashing out the cloud infrastructure needs.

 9/15/2021 - Completed initial testing on the Nginx source build installer.
 On a Debian based system it will dowload the latest version of Nginx and RTMP module, build it from source, and do some cleanup.
+It creates a conf.d directory in /usr/local/nginx/conf/ and copies a basic rtmp.conf to it, making it useable as an RTMP proxy by manually editing the push lines.
 Next I will be working on the code to configure Nginx as a RTMP proxy and start it as a service.

+9/17/21 - Added logging and cleaned up repeating code in nginxMainlineLatest.py with addition of sublogger.py module.
+When run STDOUT logs to nginx-build.log.